antony64240/deadline/README.md

 ## Case 2 :

-<h6>Now you want to specify several calendar because you have several teams that do not have the same working hour :</h6>
+<h6>Now you want to specify several calendar for different teams that do not have the same working hour :</h6>

 ```java
         @Bean